circleci/circleci-docs/jekyll/_cci2/workflows.md

 If you push several tags at once,
 CircleCI may not receive all of them.

-### Regular Expression Support
+### Using Regular Expressions to Filter Tags and Branches

 CircleCI branch and tag filters support the Java variant of regex pattern matching.
 When writing filters,
 CircleCI matches exact regular expressions.